fireflycons/tips-for-CKA-CKAD-CKS/README.md

 # Your Workstation

-* You may only use Chrome or Chromium browser for full compatibiliy with exam interface and required screen share plugin.
+* You may only use Chrome or Chromium browser for full compatibility with exam interface and required screen share plugin.
 * You may only have one instance of this running, and no other foreground tasks.
 Proctor will likely ask you to run up your system's task manager application to verify this.
 * You may have one additional browser tab open to view allowed documentation [CKA/CKAD](https://docs.linuxfoundation.org/tc-docs/certification/certification-resources-allowed#certified-kubernetes-administrator-cka-and-certified-kubernetes-application-developer-ckad), [CKS](https://docs.linuxfoundation.org/tc-docs/certification/certification-resources-allowed#certified-kubernetes-security-specialist-cks).
 * You are allowed to use pre-created bookmarks to any page in the allowed documentation.